Autodesk-Forge/forge-acc-sheet.api-postman.collection/README.md

 1. Assume the steps of **Setup** have been performed.
 The access token is ready.

 2. Play the scripts.
 Try to change some parameters or body with more scenarios.
-Please check [Sheet API Reference](https://forge.autodesk.com/en/docs/bim360/v1/reference/http/data-connector-requests-POST/) for more details
+Please check [Sheets API Reference](https://forge.autodesk.com/en/docs/bim360/v1/reference/http/data-connector-requests-POST/) for more details
    <p align="center"><img src="./help/collection.png" width="400" ></p>

 ## Tutorial Test